Miaoyanchen/zhaoxiangding_deep.RL/PHP-2650-Final-Project---Deep-Reinforcement-Learning.md

 ## Q-learning Algorithm

 A reinforcement learning environment follows a large finite **Markov decision process** (MDP).
 In reinforcement learning, MDP is a stochastic decision process that is comprised of 4 tuples: finite set of states, finite set of actions, state transition function, and reward function.
-In the MDP model, Markov property also holds, in which the next state and the expected reward at $t+1$ only depends on the state at time $t$ and action at time $t$ and not on any other prior events [@Kaelbling1998].
-A policy is a behavior of an agent at a given time, which mathematically takes the state as an input and returns action as output: $\pi(s) \rightarrow a$.
+The MDP also follows a Markov property, assuming the next state and the expected reward at $t+1$ only depends on the state at time $t$ and action at time $t$ and not on any other prior events [@Kaelbling1998].
+A **policy** is a behavior of an agent at a given time, and it takes the state as an input and returns action as output: $\pi(s) \rightarrow a$.
 The goal of the agent is to select actions from a set of actions $\{a_1,\cdots,a_k\}$ in a way that maximizes not only the current reward, but also the future reward.
-There's a standard assumption in Q-learning that assumes the future rewards are discounted by a factor $\gamma$ (default set to 0.99) per time step.
-Therefore, the future discounted return at time $t$ is defined as:
+There's a standard assumption in Q-learning that assumes the future rewards are discounted by a factor $\gamma$ (default set to 0.99) per time step, so the future discounted return at time $t$ is defined as:

 $$
 R_t = \sum^T_{t' = t} \gamma^{t-t'}r_{t'}